Master Computer Science International (CSI M.Sc.)

 For modules of foreign faculties that are enrolled in the elective area, the respective SPSOs of the faculties offering the modules, in which these modules are anchored, apply.
 For the language modules that can be studied in the compulsory elective course, the examination regulations apply to the courses offered by the Language Center of the University of Rostock, including the university foreign language certificate UNIcert®.

 Information for formerly enrolled students can be found on the website Information for students on older SPSO.
+Students under previous SPSOs may, upon request, be examined according to the current SPSO regulations.
+The request is irrevocable.
+Previously completed examinations and coursework will be recognized.

 Application information for international students